-Angers was once the capital of the ancient county of Anjou.
+Angers was once the capital of the ancient county of Anjou, France.
 Today it’s a pleasant, very green city with many parks and gardens on the banks of the Maine River which feeds the Loire Valley.
 Angers ticks all the boxes with good places to stay, fun restaurants and museums, and attractions which include the stunning Tapestry of the Apocalypse, and in contrast, a modern version of the end of the world, created in the 1950s.

 An Intriguing History

 Angers and Anjou have significant historic ties to England.
 The powerful Counts of Anjou, based in Angers, reigned over the surrounding countryside from the end of the 9th century to the mid 12th century.
 At this time they changed their name to Plantagenet, a branch of the family founded by Geoffrey V of Anjou.
 He married William the Conqueror’s granddaughter, Matilda, who inherited both Normandy and England.
 Geoffrey’s son, Henry II, King of England, married Eleanor of Aquitaine whose copious wealth helped swell the English coffers.

 At its peak, the Angevin Empire stretched from the Pyrenees to Ireland and up to the Scottish borders.
 From 1154 to 1485, fifteen Plantagenet monarchs ruled England.
 Politics between England and France being complicated, the two countries were intertwined, fought battles, and influenced each other’s culture.